Misha Collins GoFundMe Campaign Aims To Purchase Congressional Browsing History

 The fundraiser is set at the lofty goal of $500M, but has already raised nearly $50,000 in one day with almost 2,500 people donating.
 If the fundraiser fails to meet its goal, Misha promises that the money will still be well spent.
 If not enough money is raised to buy the data, all proceeds will go to the ACLU to “help fight to protect all Americans’ rights.”

-To allay suspicions and fears of doxxing (doxxing is the release of personal data meant to encourage others to harrass or harm the person whose data has been released), Misha also made sure to post this.
+To allay suspicions and fears of doxxing (doxxing is the release of personal data meant to encourage others to harass or harm the person whose data has been released), Misha also made sure to post this.

 “PS: No, we won’t “doxx” people.
 We will not share information that will impact the safety & security of their families (such as personal addresses).
 However, all other details are fair game.
 It says so right in the resolution that they voted to approve.”

-What is S.J.Res.34?
+What is S.J.Res.
+34?

 The Senate Joint Resolution No. 34 is titled as this.